mennooo/securing-ords/docs/users.md

 ## Glassfish JDBC Realm to User Repository
 Glassfish will be deprecated and therefore this is not the prefered approach.
+But since it still works, here the config..

 ### Table structure
 ```sql